isetbio/ISETImagePipeline/README.md

 - [Reconstruction Toolbox](https://github.com/isetbio/ISETPipelineToolbox), which is a set of routine for our Bayesian image reconstruction algorithm.
 - [CSFGenerator](https://github.com/isetbio/ISETBioCSFGenerator), which is a generic and flexible codebase for simulating Contrast Sensitivity Function (CSF).

-## Getting started
+## Getting Started
 - The best way to set up all the dependencies is to use [ToolboxToolbox](https://github.com/ToolboxHub/ToolboxToolbox), which is a MATLAB package manager developed by other wonderful people in our lab.
-Once you set everything up, you can clone (or download) this repo to `Matlab-User-Path/projects/ISETImagePipeline`.
-Simply type `tbUseProject('ISETImagePipeline')` in MATLAB, and `ToolboxToolbox` will set everything up for you!
+Once you set everything up, you can `clone` (or download) this repo to `Matlab-User-Path/projects/ISETImagePipeline`.
+Then, simply type `tbUseProject('ISETImagePipeline')` in MATLAB, and `ToolboxToolbox` will set everything up for you!

 - Alternatively, you can also manually download the other three dependencies, just make sure everything is on MATLAB's search path before running the code in here!